heimrichhannot/contao-pwa-bundle/README.md

 * Generate and register service workers for each page root
 * Send custom push notifications from the backend
 * Set an offline fallback page for improved user experience
-* Frontend module and content element to manage push notification subscriptions
+* content elements to manage push notification subscriptions
-* Includes a content element with an easy to use subscribe button
-* [Encore Bundle](https://github.com/heimrichhannot/contao-encore-bundle) support, including asset precaching
-* Expandable architecture for custom implementations

 ## Installation